worldline/vuejs-training/docs/http/README.md

 ## Practical Work: Communicate with a back-end

-We will use a server-provided API (the _back-end_) to authenticate users and search for movies.
+We will use a server-provided API (the _back-end_) to authenticate users and search for films.
 This back-end has already been developed and deployed on Heroku.

 ::: tip
 The back-end interface contract is available here: [api-docs](https://vue-js-backend.herokuapp.com/api-docs)